jakkra/Mars-Rover/README.md

 - 6 Channel RC receiver and transmitter
 - MCU
 - 3S battery
+- Lots of screws and bolts, mostly M3, but some M4's too.
+- Two kinds of bearings: 5x 608ZZ and 5x 25mm SKF 6005
+- Check the Fusion360 project for more details.
 - Cable madness is TODO to fix
 ## Images
 Videos: